The Baldy Buddy Hike is a fitness party—an annual celebration—for your health, your body and Because you can DO IT.

 Teams do not need to finish together.
 Prizes and category finish order based on Team combined time; not one person's time.

-Do it for fun, do it for the challenge, do it to help raise money for Camp Rainbow Gold, or do it because your friends are doing it.
+Do it for fun, do it for the challenge, do it to help raise money for Camp Rainbow Gold and Because You Can, or do it because your friends are doing it.
 Whatever the reason, please join us for this special community event that is ALL GOOD :)

 Register at the Elephant's Perch or HardCore Training Center